-CCIP was granted a patent in September 2013 related to its mesh crib liner with the United States Patent and Trademark Office and has capitalized \$58,000 of costs associated with this patent application as of September 28, 2014.
+CCIP was granted a patent in September 2013 related to its mesh crib liner with the United States Patent and Trademark Office and has capitalized \$58,000 of costs associated with this patent application as of June 29, 2014.
 In addition, the Company's policy is to capitalize legal and other costs incurred in the defense of the Company's patents when it is believed that the future economic benefit of the patent will be maintained or increased and a successful defense is probable.
-In this regard, as of September 28, 2014, CCIP had capitalized legal and other costs in the amount of \$990,000 associated with its defense of the BreathableBaby complaint into the intangible asset related to the patent for its own mesh crib liner.
+In this regard, as of June 29, 2014, CCIP had capitalized legal and other costs in the amount of \$990,000 associated with its defense of the BreathableBaby complaint into the intangible asset related to the patent for its own mesh crib liner.
 The Company is amortizing the combined patent application costs and litigation costs associated with CCIP's mesh crib liner over the expected life of the patent.
-Because the Company will be able to manufacture and sell a redesigned mesh crib liner product, the outcome of the BreathableBaby litigation will not result in an impairment charge of the carrying value of CCIP's mesh crib liner.
-Therefore, the Company will continue to amortize the costs over the expected life of the patent.
+An unfavorable outcome of the BreathableBaby litigation could result in an impairment charge of up to the \$1.0 million carrying value of CCIP's mesh crib liner.